“We had a very short time to replace our existing equipment, Lyngsoe offered the best

 With funding available, but short timescales, the Estates and library team needed to act quickly, whilst ensuring replacement products would meet their framework agreement of high quality, fast delivery and installation, confidence in the supplier and their long-term commitment.

-APUC was approached with requirements, deadlines were outlined and, as the best fit, Lyngsoe were awarded the contract.
+APUC was approached with requirements, deadlines were outlined and, as the best fit, Lyngsoe was awarded the contract.

-Working with the university team the installation of eight self-service kiosks with MiFare, a nine-bin sorter, a single and a double aisle detection system, central management and staff workstations across two sites was agreed.
+Working with the university team the installation of eight self-service kiosks with MiFare, a nine-bin sorter, a single and a double aisle detection system, central management, and staff workstations across two sites was agreed upon.
 With just over two months to complete planning and preparation were key.
 Despite the tight schedule Lyngsoe delivered on their promises and met all the university’s demands.

 Frances and the team were impressed “Lyngsoe met all our criteria… their products and systems are first class, their speed of response and delivery exceptional, follow-up and on-going support faultless.
 All the positive things we had heard from others in the profession were true.”